redis/redis-doc/topics/command-tips.md

 1. The command doesn't have key(s).
 In this case we append the array replies in random order (e.g. `KEYS`)
 2. The command has key(s).
 In this case we append the array replies in the original order of the request's keys (e.g. `MGET`, but not `MSET` and `DEL` which don't return an array)

-If the reply is not a collection, or if the proxy/client need to behave differently we must specify an option for `reply_policy`:
+If the reply is not a collection, or if the client need to behave differently we must specify an option for `reply_policy`:
 - **one_succeeded** - Return success if at least one shard didn't reply with an error.
-The client/proxy should reply with the first reply it gets which isn't an error, or with any of the errors, if they all responded with errors.
+The client should reply with the first reply it gets which isn't an error, or with any of the errors, if they all responded with errors.
 Example: `SCRIPT KILL` (usually the script is loaded to all shards, but runs only on one. `SCRIPT KILL` is sent to all shards)
 - **all_succeeded** - Return success if none of the shards replied with an error. if one replied with an error, return that error (either one of the errors), if they all succeeded, return the successful reply (either one).
 Examples: `CONFIG SET`, `SCRIPT FLUSH`, `SCRIPT LOAD`
 - **agg_logical_and** - Preform a logical AND on the replies (replies must be numerical, usually just 0/1).
 Example: `SCRIPT EXISTS`, which returns an array of 0/1 indicating which of the provided scripts exist.
 The aggregated response will be 1 iff all shards have the script.
 - **agg_logical_or** - Preform a logical OR on the replies (replies must be numerical, usually just 0/1).